donejs/donejs/docs/guides/react-ssr.md

   1. Listens to mutations in the document and serializes a *patch* that can be applied in the browser document.
   1. Adds a script to the `<head>` that will attach to a special URL where the mutations are being streamed.
 When this script runs in the browser it will fetch that URL and start applying the mutation patches as they come in.

-If you start your server again with `yarn server`, you should be able to see the application running.
+If you start your server again with `npm run server`, you should be able to see the application running.

 ## Adding an API